gjohl/ml-practice/notes/software/system_design_notes.md

 ### 8.2.
 URL shorteners
 Take an input URL and return a unique, shortened URL that redirects to the original.

-#### Encoding deep-dive
-There are two parameters we can vary:
-1. Length of the key - should be limited so the URL is short enough
-2. Range of allowed characters - should be URL-safe

-Using Base-64 encoding as the character range, then a 6-digit key length gives enough unique URLs;
-64^6 = 68 billion

-Encoding options:
-1. MD5 hash: not collision resistant and too long
-2. Encoded counter, each URL is just an index int, and its value is the base-64 encoding of that int: length is not fixed and increases over time
-3. Key range, generate all unique keys beforehand: no collisions, but storage intensive
-4. Key range modified, generate 5-digit keys beforehand, then add the 6th digit on the fly.

 Planned system architecture:
 - Pre-generate all 5 digit keys (1 billion entries rather than 64 billion for 6 digits)